How to Convert Your Sole Prop to an S Corp

 An S corporation offers structure and flexibility for many small firms, but ownership and stock class limits may not fit every growth plan.

-3 steps to convert from a sole prop to S corp
+3 steps to convert from a sole proprietorship to an S corporation

 Step 1: Form an LLC

-• Apply for an EIN and any required licenses and permits
+• Register for any required licenses or state taxes.

-To qualify for S corporation status your company must meet IRS rules.
+To qualify for S corporation taxation, your business must meet IRS requirements.

 • One class of stock